 Trust Assumptions

-- Trust correctness of execution from the mev-commit chain.
+Opting into the mev-commit protocol signals from a validator that they:- Trust correctness of execution from the mev-commit chain.
 See mev-commit chain for more information.

 - Trust correctness of slashing transactions residing from the Primev operated mev-commit-oracle service.